 We exist within a wider industry, and one that is shouting more and more about steals, deals, and limited time offers.
 Your feeds are full of promos.
 Your inboxes are full of discount codes.
-If we, and other like-minded mission-driven brands, sat out this period, you would only have the option to buy fast fashion, or brands with inflated prices that don’t even make their products more sustainably.
+If we, and other like-minded mission-driven brands, sat out this period, you would only have the option to buy fast fashion, or brands with inflated prices that don’t even make their products with sustainability in mind.

-HOW CAN YOU SAY YOU HAVE SUSTAINABILITY VALUES WHILE PARTICIPATING IN BLACK FRIDAY?
+HOW CAN YOU SAY YOU HAVE SUSTAINABILITY BASED VALUES WHILE PARTICIPATING IN BLACK FRIDAY?

 One of our core values is accessibility, and Black Friday is an opportunity for us to extend accessibility just a little bit further by reducing prices on products (that we already stock).
 Our mission is not to be the smallest, most sustainable business; our mission is to disrupt a booming, multi-billion dollar industry that often doesn’t do so much as think about sustainability.
-We’re not perfect: often we order too little (!) and sometimes too much.
-By offering a site-wide discount, we are lowering the barriers to purchasing our best sellers and most popular products at a time of year where fast fashion options are all the more appealing (remember those 99% off sales?).
-Sales are a valuable tool for us to bring products at a more accessible price point to people who will treasure them, and also to support our work of always keeping TALA products out of landfill.
-Of course, it’s in our interest to sell them all at full price before it gets to this point, but unfortunately that can never be the case, in any business.
+We’re not perfect: often we order too little (no one talks about this year’s bomber!) and sometimes too much.
+By offering a discount, we are lowering the barriers to purchasing our bestsellers and most popular products at a time of year where fast fashion options are all the more appealing (remember those 99% off sales?).
+Sales are a valuable tool for us to bring products at a more accessible price point to people who will treasure them, and also to support our work of never sending stock to landfill.
+Of course, it’s in our interest to sell all our pieces at full price before it gets to sale, but unfortunately that can’t always be the case, in any business.

 TALA participates in Black Friday sales in line with a carefully thought out pledge.
-If you want to buy activewear and were going to shop anyway, (we understand there are leggings to replace and gifts to buy) we want you to at least be able to consider a more sustainable option.
+If you want to buy clothes and are going to shop anyway, (we understand there are leggings to replace and gifts to buy) we want you to at least be able to consider a more sustainable option.
 We won't pretend Black Friday doesn't benefit us, it does.
-And yes, this feeds into consumerism, so we are part of the problem.
-But we can also use Black Friday to be part of the solution by enhancing our core value to be a more affordable sustainably-made brand, and by forwarding our pledge to keep product out of landfill.
+And yes, this feeds into consumerism, so we are part of the problem, but we can also use Black Friday to be part of the solution by enhancing our core value to be a more affordable and responsible brand, and by forwarding our pledge to keep products out of landfill.

 We never compromise our core sustainability values, in sale periods or any other time:

-- we only work with ethical, accredited factories (and we share details about them on our site);
+- We work with ethical, accredited factories (and we share details about them on our site).

 If we can get any person to consider their purchases with these factors in mind, whether you choose to buy from TALA or not, we will have taken a step in the right direction.